 We love the older Grand Damme Four Seasons Hotel New York, not least for it being “Mr Big’s” base in Manhatten.
-It is probably the best Four Seasons hotel in New York, although the choice between these two hotels is tough.
+It is probably the best Four Seasons hotel in New York, although it is tough to choose between these two hotels.

 The Four Seasons opened in 1959, inside the Park Avenue skyscraper built by the Bauhaus architect Ludwig Mies van der Rohe.
-This ultra-luxury five-star New York hotel is a modern-deco landmark designed by famed architect I.M Pei and is located on “Billionaire’s Row” at New York’s most prestigious address, between Park Avenue and Madison Avenue.
+This ultra-luxury five-star New York hotel is a modern-deco landmark designed by famed architect I.M Pei, located on “Billionaire’s Row” at New York’s most prestigious address, between Park Avenue and Madison Avenue.

-It even has a garden that looks over the Hotel’s towering Grand Lobby.
-This enchanted forest-like restaurant setting is both unique and unusual for the center of New York.
-Select can a table in between the twisting, undulating trunks of enormous African Acacia trees, and enjoy the warm dappled sunlight which streams in in the morning.
-This is where you can enjoy an exceptional breakfast, lunch, and weekend brunch menus.
+The hotel’s garden looks over its towering Grand Lobby.
+This creates an enchanted forest-like restaurant setting, both unique and unusual for the center of New York.
+This is where you can enjoy exceptional breakfast, lunch, and weekend brunch menus.
+Select a table between the twisting, undulating trunks of enormous African Acacia trees and enjoy the warm dappled sunlight that streams through.

 For evening cocktails or beers, try the Ty Bar, an Art Deco après-work scene, and the place to see-and-be-seen.
 Enjoy a seat near the soaring windows, intimate fireplace, or overlooking the Grand Lobby.

 The iconic restaurant at this Four Seasons has a more conflicted past and just a year after opening is once again set to close.
-Critic Jason Farago, described the history of the restaurant in the Guardian: “The restaurant’s heyday was the 1970s.
+Critic Jason Farago described the restaurant’s history in the Guardian: “The restaurant’s heyday was the 1970s.
 Outside, the city came within days of bankruptcy, and the streets were choked with crime.
-Inside, tycoons and socialites conducted a choreographed spectacle of dining and table-hopping worthy of France’s ancien régime… New York’s world of publishing gravitated to the Grill Room, as did magazine editors with expense accounts larger than the entire budgets of today’s viral content abattoirs. (‘I’ve hatched every one of my deals in the booths over that swordfish and salad,’ whirrs Tina Brown.)”
+Inside, tycoons and socialites conducted a choreographed spectacle of dining and table-hopping worthy of France’s ancien régime… New York’s world of publishing gravitated to the Grill Room, as did magazine editors with expense accounts larger than the entire budgets of today’s viral content abattoirs, ‘I’ve hatched every one of my deals in the booths over that swordfish and salad,’ whirrs Tina Brown.

-The Four Seasons dining scene wasn’t about the food, back then or nowadays, it was and is about doing deals and creating success.
+The Four Seasons dining scene wasn’t about the food.
+Back then, it was and is about doing deals and creating success.
 While one version of this restaurant has ended.
 The history of Manhatten has been absorbed into every fiber of this hotel.
-When you stay at this Four Seasons you feel the soul of New York.
+When you stay at this Four Seasons, you feel the soul of New York.